First published: 2021

 When a young Grace Bernard discovers her father, a wealthy businessman, rejected her dying mother’s pleas for help, she vows to get revenge on the Artemis clan.
 However, Grace is wrongfully imprisoned for a murder she didn’t commit.
 During her time at Limestone Prison, Grace decides to ‘regale’ the reader with her real crimes; that’s to say, readers get a front-row seat as Grace details every murder she committed.

 Throughout the book, we are given the rundown of Grace’s life, from when she was a child living with her mother to her incarceration.
 She had a somewhat tough upbringing because she and her mother were relatively poor, but she never lacked affection.
 After losing her mother, she is fostered by her best friend’s family.
 They welcome her with open arms, and she only complains about them.
-Grace seems to resent everyone that has ever tried to care about her, and she keeps everyone at arm’s length.
+Grace seems to resent everyone who has ever tried to care about her, and she keeps everyone at arm’s length.

 Leave a comment